johnmidgley/opencola-alpha/README.md

 <details><summary>Computer</summary>
 <br/>

-To access OpenCola over https from another computer, simply copy the `install-cert` (or `install-cert.ps1` on Windows) and `opencola-ssl.der` to the same directory on the computer and runs:
+To access OpenCola over https from another computer, simply copy the `install-cert` (or `install-cert.ps1` on Windows) and `opencola-ssl.der` to the same directory on the computer and run:
 ```
 ./install-cert
 ```